-The Meteorological data consists of two port/starboard relative humidity and temperature sensors, vane type wind sensor, licor light sensor, dew point and a barometer.
+The Meteorological data consists of two port/starboard relative humidity and temperature sensors, vane type wind sensor, licor light sensor, port and starboard rain gauges, and a barometer.

 The depth data is derived in order of availability from the Kongsberg EM122 or EM710 multibeam or Simrad EK60 sounders.
+Please note that depth is not quality controlled.